AI Trail Analysis

 Safety tips⌄

-- Be aware of your surroundings in crowded areas
+- Be aware of surroundings and other hikers

 Regulations⌄